Jeff Bezos’s Master Plan

 As Bezos has deepened his involvement in the studio, it has begun to make bigger bets that reflect his sensibility.
 It spent $250 million to acquire the rights to produce a Lord of the Rings TV series.
 It reportedly paid nine figures for the services of the husband-and-wife team behind HBO’s Westworld and has plans to adapt novels by such sci-fi eminences as Neal Stephenson and William Gibson.
 Bezos has involved himself in wrangling some of these projects.
 He made personal pleas to J. R. R. Tolkien’s estate as the Lord of the Rings deal hung in the balance.
 An agent told me that Bezos has emailed two of his clients directly; Amazon executives apply pressure by invoking his name in calls: He’s asking about this project every day.

-Why Amazon just spent a fortune to turn ‘Lord of the Rings’ into TV
+Read: Why Amazon just spent a fortune to turn ‘Lord of the Rings’ into TV

 As a kid, Bezos would spend summers at his grandfather’s ranch in Cotulla, Texas, where he would help castrate bulls and install pipes.
 He would also watch soap operas with his grandmother.
 But his primary entertainment during those long days was science fiction.
 A fanatic of the genre had donated a robust collection to the local library, and Bezos tore his way through shelves of Isaac Asimov and Jules Verne.
 Describing his affinity for the novels of the sci-fi writer Iain M. Banks, he once said, “There’s a utopian element to it that I find very attractive.”
 The comment contains a flash of self-awareness.
 For all his technocratic instincts, for all his training as an engineer and a hedge-fund quant, a romantic impulse coexists with his rationalism, and sometimes overrides it.